 Always at the forefront of providing access to all who wanted it, it was not long until the College was breaking new barriers.
 Its second president and visionary founder, Reverend Amaron, asserted that women should be given the same opportunity as men to pursue higher education.
 The board of trustees discussed the question and agreed.
-Women were admitted to the College for the first time in 1892.
+Women were admitted to the College for the first time in 1892, making AIC the first coeducational college in the region.
 President Amaron is honored for his leadership with his name on the central academic building on campus-Amaron Hall.